1983 Oregon State vs. Oregon football game: Aftermath

 The game represented a low point for both teams.
-It was the fifth scoreless tie in Civil War history (the first since 1931), and the first in NCAA Division I FBS college football since a 1979 game between Eastern Michigan and Northern Illinois.
-It would also turn out to be the last college football scoreless tie: in 1996, the NCAA implemented overtime, ensuring that no future game would end in a tie.
+It was the fifth scoreless tie in the rivalry's history (the first since 1931), and the first in NCAA Division I FBS college football since a 1979 game between Eastern Michigan and Northern Illinois.
+It would also turn out to be the last college football game to end in a scoreless tie: in 1996, the NCAA implemented overtime, ensuring that no future game unless it was called for weather, would end in a tie.
+However, for record keeping purposes, a scoreless tie is declared once regulation ends as a scoreless tie.

 The game was initially derided as "The Doughnut Bowl", a play on college football's numerous bowl games, by the Bottom 10 column at the time, but now is more commonly referred to as the Toilet Bowl.

 Following the game, Oregon State's board of intercollegiate athletics voted to fire Avezzano; however, with urging from athletic director Dee Andros, school president Robert MacVicar chose to give him another chance.
-In the event, the 1984 season was no more successful, as the Beavers managed just two wins, and Avezzano was fired at its conclusion.
+The 1984 season was no more successful, as the Beavers managed just two wins, and Avezzano was fired at its conclusion.

-The Beavers' winless streak against the Ducks reached thirteen before it was finally broken with a 21–10 victory in 1988.
+The Beavers' winless streak against the Ducks reached 13 before it was finally broken with a 21–10 victory in 1988.

 This game may have marked the nadir of Brooks' tenure at Oregon: the team gradually improved in the next few years, making its first bowl game appearance since 1963 in the 1989 Independence Bowl, winning the Pac-10 conference in 1994, and advancing to the Rose Bowl, where they lost to Big Ten Conference champion Penn State.

 Following the Rose Bowl, Brooks was hired as head coach of the NFL's St. Louis Rams.
 The Ducks' freshman quarterback Chris Miller, despite a rocky first start, went on to a successful ten-year career in the NFL, mostly with the Atlanta Falcons.
+Jorgensen, the first-string quarterback whose broken leg prevented him from playing in the game, became the football color analyst for Ducks radio broadcasts in 1990.

-At least two FBS games since the introduction of overtime have been scoreless in regulation.
-On October 22, 2005, Arkansas State defeated Florida Atlantic 3–0 in overtime.
-The most recent such game came on November 22, 2014, when Wake Forest defeated Virginia Tech 6–3 in double overtime.
+Since the introduction of overtime, there have been at least two FBS scoreless ties in regulation.
+On October 22, 2005, Arkansas State defeated Florida Atlantic 3–0 in overtime (subsequently vacated, it was a no contest).
+The most recent scoreless tie came on November 22, 2014, when Wake Forest defeated Virginia Tech 6–3.
+Each team scored a field goal in the first overtime, and Wake Forest won by scoring a field goal when Virginia Tech could not score in the second overtime.
+Under current overtime rules, a scoreless tie could result in a 2-0 final score, either with a safety in overtime or if both teams fail to score in the first two overtime periods, then teams alternate two-point conversion attempts starting in the third overtime period.
+If one team fails their attempt and the other succeeds, the game ends.